munificent/craftinginterpreters/book/closures.md

 ^code read-constant (1 before, 1 after)

-When `DEBUG_TRACE_EXECUTION` is enabled so we can diagnose bugs in the VM, it needs to get to the chunk from the closure:
+When `DEBUG_TRACE_EXECUTION` is enabled, it needs to get to the chunk from the
+closure:

 ^code disassemble-instruction (1 before, 1 after)

-Likewise, when reporting a runtime error, we need to get the function from the closure before accessing the debug line information:
+Likewise, when reporting a runtime error:

 ^code runtime-error-function (1 before, 1 after)